jstrenio/llm_ft/README.md

 GPU: 8 GB VRAM NVIDIA RTX 3070

 ## Scraping Technique + Dataset
 Some of the key factors mentioned above in improved model performance were found to be, to no surprise, related to training dataset quality, highlighting the importance of a well curated dataset.
-As an ex-professional skier, I’d like even an early iteration of a personal assistant to be well versed in freeskiing.
-Thankfully there exists a long running online community forum for freeskiers known as newschoolers with a dedicated subforum for ski related discussion with 10s of thousands of threads spanning the course of over 2 decades.
+As an ex-professional skier, the thought of having an LLM well versed in freesking sounds really cool and thankfully there exists a long running online community forum for freeskiers known as newschoolers with a dedicated subforum for ski related discussion with 10s of thousands of threads spanning the course of over 2 decades.
 Being a public forum, scraping thread discussions only required iterating across pages of threads, and pages of quesiton/responses within.
 My initial scrape pulled up to the first 10 pages of ~8,000 threads.

 ![threads](https://i.imgur.com/RMHMmKy.jpg)